Sharma-Rakhi1/Fun_with_Programming/README.md

 ### 1️⃣ [TimeComplexity Calculation in Milliseconds](TimeComplexity.java)

 Measure how long your function takes to execute — down to the millisecond.
-This Java utility uses `System.nanoTime()` to benchmark any block of code, helping you analyze performance with precision.

-**Features:**
-- Plug-and-play structure for timing any function
+Giving,
 - Clean and readable output
 - Ideal for comparing algorithmic efficiency

 ---

-## 🚧 Upcoming Additions

-Stay tuned for:
+Stay tuned for Upcoming Additions ...
-- 🔄 Sorting visualizations with console animations
-- 🧠 Bitwise hacks for ultra-fast computations
-- 🧩 Interview-style problems with optimized solutions
-- 🎨 Console art from algorithmic patterns

 ---